decentralized-identity/keri/docs/Glossary.md

 <img src="../images/sai_sci.png" alt="Self Adressing, self certifying Identifier" border="0" width="800">

 The binding in a Self-Addressing Identifier between inception data and private key can be created by replacing the public key in the identifier prefix with a content digest (hash) of the inception statement (that includes the public key).
-So it's a further step of commitment to identifier information and also another level of hiding information at face vlaue by one-way encryption beyond the inception statement.
+So it's a further step of commitment to identifier information and also another level of hiding information at face value by one-way encryption beyond the inception statement.
 However all the information is end-verifiable.

 #### Self Certifying Identifier
 In brief: A self-certifying identifier cryptographically binds an identifier to a key-pair.\